colinkeenan/silentcast/README.md

 ###Installation

 - Desktop Environment Requirements
-    - A desktop that includes a standard notification area/system tray with clickable icons.
+    - A desktop that includes a standard system-tray notification area with clickable icons.
     - [A compositing window manager](http://en.wikipedia.org/wiki/Compositing_window_manager#List_of_compositing_window_managers) that is compatible with the [EWMH/NetWM](http://en.wikipedia.org/wiki/Extended_Window_Manager_Hints) specification.

-- Install Missing Dependencies (Package names may vary slightly across different Linux distros.
+- Dependencies (Package names may vary slightly across different Linux distros.
 These are how they're named in Arch Linux.)
 <table>
   <thead>
     <tr>